What You Need to Know Before Choosing Online Therapy

-Risks of Online Therapy
+Drawbacks of Online Therapy

 Online therapy is not without its drawbacks.
 Without being able to interact face-to-face, there are going to be cues or body language that the therapist might miss.
 A trained professional will notice the way a client holds themselves in space and convey their feeling through body language.
 These small cues help the therapist make an accurate assessment and diagnosis.
 Certain concerns require more care as well.
 If someone is struggling with suicidal intent or psychosis, online therapy is not recommended.
 It can be harder for a therapist to intervene in the event of a crisis.

 Another drawback of online therapy is the lack of transitions before and after therapy.
 I know one of my favorite things about attending therapy in-person was the time I had to myself afterwards.
 Driving home from the office, I was able to decompress and reflect on everything my therapist and I had talked about.
 It was such valuable time to myself, and I really cherished it.
 I could make a mental note of what I needed to work on for next week, or just use the time to really feel all of my emotions.
 With online therapy, that secondary location is gone, and it can make it harder to find the space to process.